aminrj/aminrj.github.io/_posts/2026-06-05-7-ai-security-checks-before-production.md

 ---

-**The full production checklist, 40+ controls organized by MAESTRO layer and mapped to OWASP LLM Top 10 and Agentic Top 10, with a named owner and acceptance criteria for each item, is [on my website here.](/posts/2026-05-23-ai-security-threat-modeling-production/) It is part of the complete 7-phase AI threat modeling methodology.**
+**The full production checklist expands these 7 into 40+ controls with named owners and acceptance criteria — including a PyRIT configuration template for Check 1 and IAM policy templates for Check 4.
+[Read it here.](/posts/2026-05-23-ai-security-threat-modeling-production/)

 For weekly AI security coverage, production incidents, framework updates, and what teams are actually missing before launch: [subscribe to the AI Security Intelligence newsletter.](/newsletter/)